softsuiteng/wjbmr/content/articles/small-bowel-volvulus-in-adults-at-university-of-uyo-teaching-hospital-a-six-year-review/index.md

 ---
-title: "Small Bowel Volvulus in Adults at University of Uyo Teaching Hospital a Six Year Review"
+title: "Small Bowel Volvulus in Adults at University of Uyo Teaching Hospital: A Six Year Review"
 date: 2016-09-15T10:00:00+01:00
 draft: false